 Mainframe computer systems have a special terminal where the system operator can issue privileged commands to the system, to do things mere mortals can't do, like tell the system you've mounted a tape, or to authorize special privileges.
-When this is a single, permanent terminal, it's often called the Master Console
+When this is a single, permanent terminal, it's often called the Master Console, or alternatively, Console Commands.

 Note the term "master console" is being used here to keep from confusing with game consoles, the dedicated hardware used to play games.
-Should not be confused especially with the Master System
+Ironically, games on such devices typically do not feature consoles as described by this trope.
+Should not be confused especially with the Sega Master System console.

 Games that have a master console include: